Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Getting-started/Monitoring-and-Alerting.md

 ## ALZ Monitor Alert Approach

-The overall approach for enabling alerts in ALZ is to use Azure Policy to deploy relevant alerts as resources are created, configure action group(s), and then use Alert Processing Rules to activate alerts and connect them to the Action Group.
+The overall strategy for enabling alerts in ALZ involves using Azure Policy to deploy relevant alerts as resources are created, configuring action groups, and then using Alert Processing Rules to activate alerts and link them to the action group.

-There are two general principles/approaches to enabling alerting in ALZ:
+There are two main principles/approaches to enabling alerting in ALZ:

 ### Centralized

-With a **centralized** approach to alerting a central Action Group is used for all alerts, which means a single alerting email (distribution group) address or other configured actions.
+In a **centralized** alerting approach, a single Action Group is used for all alerts, which means a unified alerting email (distribution group) address or other configured actions.

-Metric alerts are deployed with resources (same resource group) and platform alerts like Service Health / Activity are created in a dedicated resource group, in a subscription typically located in the Management platform management group.
-A single Alert Action Group in a subscription in the Management platform management group is configured with a central alerting email address, and Alert Processing Rules enabling filters and connecting alerts to the Alert Action Group.
+Metric alerts are deployed with resources in the same resource group, while platform alerts like Service Health and Activity are created in a dedicated resource group within a subscription typically located in the Management platform management group.
+A single Alert Action Group in this subscription is configured with a central alerting email address and Alert Processing Rules in order to enable filters and connect alerts to the Alert Action Group.

-As an example in the context of ALZ, a single centralized action group is deployed in the "rg-amba-monitoring-001" resource group in a subscription in the Management platform management group.
+For example, in the context of ALZ, a single centralised action group is deployed in the "rg-amba-monitoring-001" resource group within a subscription in the Management platform management group.

 ### Decentralized

-For a **decentralized** approach every subscription has a dedicated Action Group allowing for more granular control of how to direct alert notifications, for example, for connectivity/networking alerts for the platform connectivity subscription, direct the alerts to the network operations team.
+In a **decentralized** approach, each subscription has a dedicated Action Group, providing more granular control over how alert notifications are directed.
+For instance, connectivity/networking alerts for the platform connectivity subscription can be directed to the network operations team.

-Metric alerts are deployed with resources (in the same resource group) and platform alerts like Service Health / Activity are created in a dedicated resource group for each subscription.
-Alert Action Groups are created in each landing zone subscription, allowing each operational area and landing zone subscription to have different alerting email addresses (networking, identity, ops, workloads, etc.) or other supported actions.
+Metric alerts are deployed with resources in the same resource group, while platform alerts such as Service Health and Activity are created in a dedicated resource group for each subscription.
+Alert Action Groups are established in each landing zone subscription, allowing different operational areas and landing zone subscriptions to have distinct alerting email addresses (e.g., networking, identity, operations, workloads) or other supported actions.
 Alert Processing Rules are created to enable filters and connect alerts to the Action Groups.

-As an example in the context of ALZ, see below for a graphic representation of the flow.
+For example, in the context of ALZ, a graphic representation of the flow is provided below.

 ![ALZ alerting](../../media/AMBA-focused-rg-alz-monitor-alert-flow.png)

 ### ALZ Approach

-For ALZ the decentralized approach is followed to allow maximum flexibility in directing alerts.
+In ALZ, a decentralized approach is adopted to provide maximum flexibility in directing alerts.
 For more information review [What are Azure Monitor Alerts?](https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/alerts-overview).

-- A single Action Group per subscription will be deployed.
-This allows customers to configure discrete actions per subscription (different email addresses or other supported actions).
+- Each subscription will have a single Action Group, allowing customers to configure specific actions per subscription, such as different email addresses or other supported actions.
 - Alert Processing Rules will target the Action Group in the subscription where the alert originated.

-As this is a work in progress, the initial configuration provided by ALZ will configure all Action Groups with the same email distribution group/address through Azure Policy.
-We may investigate and implement alternative or additional actions in the future (e.g. configure alternate email distribution groups depending on the subscription/service or workload owners/etc.).
+As this is a work in progress, the initial configuration provided by ALZ will set up all Action Groups with the same email distribution group/address through Azure Policy.
+Future updates may include alternative or additional actions, such as configuring different email distribution groups based on the subscription, service, or workload owners.

 ALZ Alerts, Action Groups and Alert Processing Rules are deployed using Azure Policy defined in the platform native Azure Policy JSON format.